wlh18/react-5/README.md

 </Switch>
 ```

-We need to make sure that our Routes are in oreder inside of our Switch, since it looks for the first route that matches the URL.
+We need to make sure that our Routes are in order inside of our Switch, since it looks for the first route that matches the URL.

 ### Link